kf7eel/shark-py-sms/README.md

 I have acquired a Pi-Star hotspot, and have been able to test the program network capabilities.
 It works just fine over network.
 HBLink3 is serving as the "test network."

+Future implementations: User defined commands, persistent data storage for routing APRS, and APRS to email.

 #### 12/6/2019

 Just implimented DMR SMS to APRS gateway.
 Any DMR SMS that contains "A-" will be routed to APRS.